flash1293/squeezed-signals/README.md

 # Squeezed Signals: Metrics Storage Engine Evolution

-A comprehensive demonstration of how time-series metrics storage formats evolve from simple JSON to highly optimized binary formats.
-This project shows the journey from **81MB** of human-readable JSON down to **1.8MB** of hybrid compressed data - a **45x compression ratio** - while maintaining full data fidelity.
+A comprehensive demonstration of how time-series metrics storage formats evolve from simple JSON to highly optimized binary formats with compression.
+This project shows the journey from **7.8MB** of human-readable JSON down to **0.18MB** of compressed specialized data - a **44.3x compression ratio** - while maintaining full data fidelity.

 ## 🎯 Overview

-This project demonstrates the evolution of metrics storage through 8 distinct phases, each building upon the previous to show different optimization techniques:
+This project demonstrates the evolution of metrics storage through 7 distinct phases, showing how general-purpose compression (zstd) integrates with structural optimizations:

 1. **NDJSON Baseline** - Human-readable but inefficient
 2. **CBOR Encoding** - Better binary serialization
+3. **CBOR + zstd** - First compression layer
-3. **Binary Table** - String deduplication with fixed-width encoding
+4. **Binary Table + zstd** - String deduplication with compression
-4. **Columnar Storage** - Grouping by time series
+5. **Columnar Storage + zstd** - Grouping by time series with compression
-5. **Compression Tricks** - Specialized time-series algorithms
+6. **Compression Tricks + zstd** - Specialized algorithms with compression
-6. **Downsampling** - Long-term storage with aggregation
+7. **Downsampling + zstd** - Multi-resolution storage with compression
-7. **General-Purpose Compression** - zstd as comparison baseline
-8. **Hybrid Compression** - Ultimate compression combining tricks + zstd

 ## 🚀 Quick Start